Support

 Why does the calculator say my projects can't fit on a single plate?

 Every project needs at least 2 outs on a plate.
-If your stickers are large relative to your sheet size, there may not be enough room to give every project at least 2 slots.
+If your print items are large relative to your sheet size, there may not be enough room to give every project at least 2 slots.
 Try using a larger sheet size, or let the algorithm explore two-plate or multi-plate configurations where projects can be split across separate plates.

 The yield seems low on one of my plates.
 Is something wrong?